sanity-io/sanity-translations-tab/README.md

           localeIdAdapter: (translationVendorId) => sanityId,

           /**
-           * For field-level translations, the key for the "source content"
+           * the key for the "source content" (for field level) or the code in the
+           * language field on the "base document" (for document level)
            *  (e.g. "en" or "en_US").
            */
           baseLanguage: 'en_US',